Can a marriage help book really transform your marriage?

 Here are 5 of my top picks from the last few years, and why I chose them:

-The 5 Best Marriage Help Books for Couples
+The 5 Best Marriage Counseling Books for Couples

 If you want to awaken the passion, restore the connection and intimacy in your marriage, getting a book or two would be well worth it.